 The simulation based evaluation of operating characteristics of adaptive designs are becoming increasingly important, and the package addresses this issue.
 We developed these simulations for the most relevant types of endpoints (continuous, binary, and survival) and included the assessment of sample size reassessment strategies based on conditional power, of futility rules and other strategies.
-As adaptive strategies classical group sequential tests, combination tests (inverse normal, Fisher's combination test), and adaptive tests based conditional rejection probability (CRP) principle are available.
+As adaptive strategies classical group sequential tests, combination tests (inverse normal, Fisher's combination test), and adaptive tests based on the conditional rejection probability (CRP) principle are available.

 For the analysis and execution of an adaptive trial, all methods provided by the simulation are available.
 Specific results of the adaptive methodology are also available, e.g., overall confidence intervals and p-values and conditional and predictive power assessments.
 The R package is fully integrated in R (i.e., no "stand alone" package) such that R specific data entry, transformations, and summary statistics can be utilized.

 The R package rpact is a fully documented and validated product, including

 - user requirements specification,